MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-survey-results.md

         1. Select **Start**.
     1. Through **Survey data**:
         1. Next to **Select Survey data source**, select **Custom survey data import**.
-1. If your survey source tenant uses the default app ID, you'll notice the app ID prefilled in the **App ID** field.
-If your survey source tenant *doesn't* use the default app ID, enter the app ID from the app registration process.
+1. Enter the app ID from the app registration process.

     >[!Note]
     >If you don't have this ID, contact your Microsoft 365 admin.